caring-coder/workshop-secure-messenger/STEP-7-MAKING-CHAT-MULTI-USER.md

 Open the app in a different browser, or a private browser session.
 This will not work in another tab, as that tab will share the Indexed DB data.

-> **💡 TIP**: You might need to open access to your Gitpod port to do so.
-Make sure it's a different browser
+> **💡 TIP**: If you're having problems connecting from another browser, double check you have the app running open to the public, as performed in the (Setting Up)[./STEP-1-SETTING-UP.md] section.

 **🧪 CHECKPOINT**: Note that both users can use the chat, but they only see their own chats.